cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/transferring-data-from-biom-into-microbiomestat.md

 ---
-description: Guide to importing data in BIOM format into MicrobiomeStat's structure.
+description: Guide to importing BIOM data into MicrobiomeStat data object.
 ---

-# Importing Data from BIOM into MicrobiomeStat
+# Importing BIOM Data into MicrobiomeStat Object

 Follow the instructions below to convert your BIOM data into a format suitable for MicrobiomeStat.